Henry Reyenga Jr.

 I love to help mobilize strong and bold Christian leaders to reach more people for Christ.
 I have a heart for every called Christian leader including the unlikely ones who would ordinarily never get ministry training but still need it and want it.

-Pam and I have five children and eleven grandchildren.
-Our children are Haley Reyenga, Brianna Prince, Christina Harris, Ann Merkel and Abigail Reyenga.
+Pam and I have five children and sixteen grandchildren.
+Our children are Haley Reyenga, Brianna Prince, Christina Reyenga, Ann Merkel, and Abigail Dominiak.

 My prayer is that CLI will raise up millions of Christian Leaders!